 What are the signs of boredom in cats?

-Bored cats are usually aggressive (to their parents or other animal siblings), hyperactive at nighttime, destroy things, constantly groom themselves, excessively vocalize and go to the bathroom outside of their litter box, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Bored cats are usually aggressive (to their parents or other animal siblings), hyperactive at nighttime, destroy things, constantly groom themselves, excessively vocalize and go to the bathroom outside of their litter box, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.